 - Ensure forms are part of your test coverage, they are often forgotten, and a simple SMTP change between environments is usually the problem.

 - Test the HTML with validator tools such as the W3C Validator, Total Validator, or the Contensis QA service if you have this.

 - Finally, when you have made all the content and functionally tweaks, or earlier if you choose, execute a load test.
 I would recommend loading twice as many users as you expect, if not more.

 - And don't forget to test your print stylesheets!

 General advice before go-live

-If you are moving to an entirely new site, or even if you are just re-branding, it is important to ensure that your old urls are still use-able.
+If you are moving to an entirely new site, or even if you are just rebranding, it is important to ensure that your old URLs are still usable.

-There can be issues over link equity with search engines such as Google, but secondly we have user experience issues.
-I'm sure you don’t want users who have bookmarked pages, ending up at a dead link just because the redirects haven't been set correctly.
+There can be issues over link equity with search engines such as Google, but there are also user experience issues.
+I'm sure you don’t want users who have bookmarked pages ending up at a dead link just because the redirects haven't been set correctly.

 Large migration scenario

 If you are carrying out a very large migration from a non-Contensis system, probably the most sensible option is to create an export from Contensis of old vs new URLs.